oranged-pixel/watse-to-energy/README.md

 # waste-to-energy
-⁠A conceptual design for a clean, zero-emission waste-to-energy plant in urban areas using negative ---
+⁠A conceptual design for a clean, zero-emission waste-to-energy plant in urban areas using negative pressure

 ## 🛠️ Core Technology & Innovations